 PARIS — There's a price to be paid, in euros and other things, when you choose to live in a city like Paris.
 But there's a reason people pay: There's only one Louvre, one Opera Garnier and exactly 114 Michelin-star restaurants.
 And even if you don't have tickets, or the euros, to make it through those doors, there's the Eiffel Tower to catch your eye every week or two from wherever you may be — always reminding you of the first time you saw it.

-And so it was last Saturday, the first and gloriously sunny weekend day after the end of France's two months of a strict lockdown, that I took to the streets (not a tourist in sight) with my fellow Paris dwellers.
+And so it was last Saturday, the first (and gloriously sunny) weekend day after the end of France's two months of a strict lockdown, that I took to the streets with my fellow Paris dwellers.
 The first steps out of a quarantine into the public space for pleasure, no matter where in the world you may be, are taken gingerly.
 It is neither liberating nor joyful, but necessary.
 The endless possibilities of the digital life we've been confined to come with limits that run too deep to even put into words.

-Walking through the Montmartre neighborhood, just up the hill from my apartment, what stood out about the people (myself included) were our masks: firmly on, firmly off, below or above the nose, hanging off of one ear.
+Walking through the Montmartre neighborhood, with not a tourist in sight. what stood out about the people (myself included) were our masks: firmly on, firmly off, below or above the nose, hanging off of one ear.
 Needless to say, Paris is not Paris when the faces of its people are covered.